hbctraining/BMI714_Intro_to_HPC/lessons/R_studio_on_02.md

 </p>

 We can see that we currently have 1 interactive job currently running.
 We will continue to monitor our jobs using the `watch` function.
-The `watch` command will re-run the command that follows periodically so that we can "watch" the progress of the command and it will feel like it will be updating in real-time.
+The `watch` command will re-run the command that follows periodically so that we can "watch" the progress of the command and it will feel like it is updating in real-time.
 The default is for it to update every two seconds.

 ```
 watch O2squeue